 With no intention of overshadowing the Sagrada Familia, the Gothic quarter or the Montjuïc mountain, Poblenou is one of those places in Barcelona that deserve to be discovered as soon as possible.
-If we take into account the undeniable historical, architectural and economic importance that its had since the nineteenth century we give Poblenou our recommendation.
+If we take into account the undeniable historical, architectural and economic importance that it has had since the nineteenth century, Poblenou is definitely a place to visit.

 From that time, there are still towering brick chimneys that bear witness to one of the largest concentrations of industries in southern Europe, as well as century-old factories that, in some cases, have been restored and converted into equipment, museums and universities.

-This is the environment in which our apartments in Barcelona are built: Lugaris Beach and Lugaris Rambla.
+This is the environment in which our apartments in Barcelona stand: Lugaris Beach and Lugaris Rambla.
 Staying with us, you will have the perfect excuse to immerse yourself in one of the most relevant periods in the history of Barcelona.

 A little history on Poblenou

 Talking about Poblenou implies mentioning the Industrial Revolution in Barcelona.
 The figures prove it: in 1888, out of the 243 of the factories that existed in the current district of Sant Martí, 152 belonged to Poblenou.
 Thus, at the beginning of the 20th century, it housed the largest complex of industries in Spain, which is why it then earned such nicknames as the factory, the workshop of Barcelona or the Catalan Manchester.

 In 1897, the annexationof the town of Sant Martí de Provençals to Barcelona – a village documented since 1052- did not prevent Poblenou from remaining a key area.
 For decades, this corner of Barcelona provided Olivetti typewriters, Iberia razor blades or the first Frigo ice cream, which explains to what extent it has been part of the daily life of the people of Barcelona.